thunkable/docs-thunkable-com/android/components/storage/spreadsheets.md

 | :--- | :--- |
 | Upload Data \(data\) | Uploads data to Spreadsheet.
 Data must be in the format “'columnName1'=’value1’&'columnName2'=’value2’\).
 See above for an example |
 | After Upload \(responseContent\) | Event triggered after data is uploaded from Spreadsheet.
 If OK, the 'responseContent' will return OK |

+---

+#### Troubleshooting

+If your app is crashing, then most likely:

+* You have not hit 'Sync to Template' every time you refresh your data on the Cloudstitch interface \(see step 3 of [Set up](#set-up)\)
+* Spreadsheets does not currently work if your cells contain a “,” or “:” in the cells that are being retrieved.
+More info on the [current workaround here](https://www.gitbook.com/book/thunkable/thunkable-docs/edit#) from Domnhall in our community if you do have them